Towards Cooperative Flight Control Using Visual-Attention: Human-in-the-loop Experiments with a simulated aircraft

 \subsection{Analysis: interpretability}

 The attention map provides an intuitive representation of the key features the agent focuses on during its decision-making process since it highlights the saliency of key features in the environment.
 This makes potential mismatches in attention profiles and resulting interventions readily interpretable.
 Specifically, the part of the attention map with a higher value has a stronger influence on the output action.
-The attention intensity of the waypoint in the air-guardian's attention map is very strong at 23 seconds (\figref{fig: intervention process }, second frame middle row, dark red).
-In contrast, the reference agent's attention is primarily focused on the canyon walls, and the attention attributed to the waypoint is significantly reduced at 23 seconds (\figref{fig: intervention process }, second frame bottom row, light blue).
-It is straightforward to interpret the difference in the attention maps of the guardian and reference agent based on mismatches in highlighted key environment features.
-When the difference of attention map exceeds the threshold given in \eqref{eq: attention switch} or \eqref{eq: attention switch distance}, the air-guardian intervenes to take dominant control of the aircraft.
-From a causal reasoning perspective, the reference agent has a lower performance to achieve a high reward in the designed mission and bases its decision primarily on environmental constraints.
-The guardian agent is able to negotiate a trade-off between safety and mission completion by distributing attention among the environment constraints and waypoint objectives.
+When the waypoint showed up as the white dot in Fig.~\ref{fig:interv obs}, the attention intensity of the waypoint in the air-guardian's attention map was very strong shown in Fig.~\ref{fig:interv saliency} and the pilot was paying attention to that as well shown in the eye tracking (Fig.~\ref{fig:interv eye}).

+It is straightforward to interpret the difference in the attention maps of the guardian and the pilot based on the mismatch of the attention profiles.
+When the difference in attention profile exceeds the threshold given in \eqref{eq: attention switch distance}, the air-guardian intervenes and takes dominant control of the aircraft.
+The human pilot has a lower performance to achieve a high reward in the designed mission and makes decision primarily based on environmental constraints.
+The guardian agent is able to negotiate a trade-off between safety and mission completion by distributing attention among the environmental constraints and waypoint objectives.